-Retention schedules for Human Resources, Safety Programs, and Volunteer Services records.
+Retention schedules for Human Resources and Safety Programs.

 Series Title (Series #): Description, Retention (Legal Citation)